Key Takeaway

 What is the effective tariff rate on Chinese goods entering the U.S.?

-As of December 2025, the effective tariff rate on Chinese imports was 33.4%, according to the Penn Wharton Budget Model.
-That figure was calculated before the Supreme Court's February 2026 ruling replaced IEEPA tariffs with Section 122, though the Treasury Department has stated that overall tariff revenue is “virtually unchanged.”
+As of January 2026, the effective tariff rate on Chinese imports was 33.9%, according to the Penn Wharton Budget Model (updated March 16, 2026).
 The rate includes layered Section 301 tariffs (7.5–100% depending on product category), Section 232 duties on steel and aluminum (50%), and the Section 122 global baseline tariff (10%).
-For comparison, the effective rate on USMCA-qualifying Mexican goods was 0.3% in 2024.
+For comparison, USMCA-qualifying goods from Mexico enter at 0% by definition, and the blended effective tariff rate across all Mexican imports was approximately 0.2–0.3% in 2024 before the tariff disruptions began.
 The differential exceeds 33 percentage points, making USMCA-qualified Mexico manufacturing one of the most tariff-efficient supply chain positions available.
 One important caveat: Section 232 duties on steel and aluminum at 50% apply to imports from Mexico as well and are not exempt under USMCA.

 Sign up and stay informed with tips, updates, and best practices for manufacturing in Mexico.